Crime Victim and Sexual Violence Center

 Over the years, the agency grew as the demand for services increased.
 In 1989, the Center received a grant from the New York State Crime Victims Board to provide advocacy services for victims of violent crime in Albany County.
 The Comprehensive Crime Victims Assistance Program was housed down the hall from the Rape Crisis Center, and shared personnel and resources.

 In 2001, the agency formally changed its name to the Albany County Crime Victim and Sexual Violence Center, to better reflect the full population of crime victims receiving services.
 These services have not changed, only the name has.

 All services are offered free of charge.

-We provide free training to civic, education, business and professional groups in Albany County.
-The presentations are tailored to the audience.
-Topics include personal safety, healthy relationships, communication skills, stalking, sexual assault/consent, bullying, bystander intervention and workplace violence.
-Programs can be applied to professional settings as well as the classroom.
+We provide free training to parents, teens, children; and civic, education, business and professional groups in Albany County.
+Presentations are tailored to the interest, need and education level of the audience.
+Topics may include personal safety, healthy relationships, communication skills, stalking, sexual assault/consent, domestic violence, bullying and bystander intervention.
 Community Education Programs Brochure [PDF]

-Volunteers help staff the 24-hour sexual assault crisis hotline, accompany sexual assault victims to the ER and police stations, and advocate for victims in court.
-Learn more
+Volunteers help staff the 24-hour sexual assault crisis hotline, accompany sexual assault victims to hospital emergency departments and police stations in Albany County, and advocate for victims in court.
+Information and applications can be found here: Learn more

 Crisis hotline trainings begin in January, July and September